 Unlike some villages, Spencer isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Spencer are a mix of both white- and blue-collar jobs.
 Overall, Spencer is a village of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Spencer who work in office and administrative support (17.07%), maintenance occupations (12.00%), and healthcare (6.13%).

-Telecommuters are a relatively large percentage of the workforce: 7.73% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Spencer telecommute to their jobs.
+Overall, about 7.73% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small village, Spencer doesn't have a public transportation system that people use for their commute.